webplatform/docs-wpd/CSS_property_guide/index.md

 [CHRIS - HAVE WE GOT A FACILITY FOR MARKING UP WHO IS ASSIGNED TO EACH PROPERTY?]

-Then work sequentially through each property until you have completed your set.
+Then work through each property until you have completed your set.
 In this example I will do background-image.

-[SIERRA: No need to work sequentially.]

 ==Creating your page, in the right place==